 MetLife has an A+, or Superior, financial strength rating from A.M.
 Best and receives a proportionately low number of negative reviews as compared to the amount of business they write.
 The majority of customer reviews for their life insurance products are positive, featuring that it’s a smooth and easy process to purchase coverage.
-However, the company does receive some poor customer service ratings as well, primarily around challenges contacting and interacting with their claims department.
+However, the company does receive some poor life insurance company ratings as well, primarily around challenges contacting and interacting with their claims department.

 MetLife Life Insurance Payments